Savan1007/DollarDiary/Report.md

   - Develop a system that allows users to log and track their daily expenses effectively.
   - Enable users to categorize their expenses to better understand their spending patterns.
 - **Facilitate Budgeting and Financial Planning:**
-  - Allow users to set budgets for different expense categories.
+  - Allow users to set budgets.
-  - Notify users when they are approaching their budget limits to promote better financial discipline.
 - **Enhance User Experience with Data Visualization:**
-  - Provide interactive charts and graphs to help users visualize their financial data clearly.
   - Generate detailed monthly and yearly reports to help users analyze their spending over time.
 - **Ensure Security and Compliance:**
-  - Implement secure user authentication and authorization.
+  - Implement secure user authentication.
-  - Protect sensitive user data through encryption and comply with relevant data protection regulations.
-- **Promote Accessibility and Usability:**
-  - Design an intuitive and user-friendly interface.
-  - Ensure the application is accessible to users with disabilities.

 #### 2.2.3 Constraints